-We’ve all seen shows on HGTV featuring folks who invest tens of thousands of dollars in home repairs before listing their house on the market.
-Many home sellers think that these repairs are a sure-fire way to increase the value of their home but in reality, there are a number of home improvements that will do exactly the opposite.
+All home improvements add value, right?
+We’ve all seen shows on HGTV featuring folks who invest tens of thousands of dollars in home improvements before listing their house on the market.
+Many home sellers think that these improvements are a sure-fire way to increase the value of their home but in reality, there are a number of home improvements that will do exactly the opposite.

 Plus, potential buyers might see elaborate landscaping as something they’ll have to spend time and money maintaining when they’d rather just mow the lawn and be done with it.

 According to HomeAdvisor , the average cost of a swimming pool is $45,280.
 Then, there’s all the ongoing costs: electricity and gas, maintaining the equipment, chemicals, surrounding landscaping, insurance, and more.

 Many buyers will see a pool as a liability, not an amenity.
 They may also be wary of the upkeep and ongoing costs—so much so that it could keep them from wanting to make an offer.

 Under the right circumstances, though, a pool can actually be a selling point.
 But that’s the key—it has to be under the right circumstances.
 In places where you can swim most of the year, or in neighborhoods where most houses have pools, Houselogic estimates a pool could actually boost your home’s value by as much as 7%.PRO TIP: See what your home is worth with our instant online estimate tool.